 to time.

-(3) “Department” means the QVIR Housing Department established by and operating in accordance with this Ordinance.
+(3) “Department,” “Quartz Valley Housing Department,” or “Tribal Housing Department” means the Quartz Valley Housing Department established by and operating in accordance with this Ordinance.

-(4) “Board” means the Housing Committee established and operating as provided in Section III of this Ordinance.
+(4) “Committee” or “Housing Committee” means the Housing Committee established and operating as provided in Section III of this Ordinance.

-(5) “Committee Member” means a member of the Board.
+(5) “Committee Member” means a member of the Committee.

 (6) “Federal Government” means the government of the United States of America, including the Department of Housing and Urban Development or any other agency or instrumentality, corporate or otherwise, of the United States of America.

-(7) “General Council” means the primary governing body of the Tribe, composed of all

-Tribal Members aged 18 years or older.
+(7) “General Community Council” means the primary governing body of the Tribe, composed of all Tribal Members aged 18 years or older as described in Article III and Article V of the Tribal Constitution. .

 (8) “Homebuyer” means a person who has executed a lease-purchase agreement with the Tribe and who has not yet achieved home ownership.